 This is evidenced by the Christian creation myth of Adam and Eve.
 The framework for the myth was copied from the Ancient Egyptian myth of Atum.
 Except Atum was the source of all the Universe.
 When Atum came into being the rest of the universe emanated from it.

-The Egyptian myth is based in explaining the idea of the “monad” in story form.
+The Egyptian myth is based on explaining a mathematical idea of the “monad” in story form.
 Once you understand the monad principle you will then see why there had to be an Eve that came from Adam.
 When you compare the Christian mythology to the original numerology you can see that the fathers were aware of the monad, but either didn’t quite understand it or had to do some mental gymnastics to portray God as an all-powerful male.

 It is not well known yet, that the source of biblical writings are from Africa, no matter how it was inspired. philosophically the Bible kept the African way of thinking about THE ALL being the creator of and encompassing everything.